 - Communicate with the campus community to provide information and resources about disability related issues and compliance.

-For new students entering RACC, if you answer “YES” to any of the questions listed below, please contact a disability services staff member prior to scheduling your placement test.
+For new students entering RACC, if you answer "YES" to any of the questions listed below, please read, print and follow the instructions in the Admission and Course Registration Procedures for Students Identifying with a Disability.

 - Did you have an IEP in high school?